pdidev/tutorial/README.md

 * Restrict the selection to the non-ghost part of the array in memory (excluding one element on each side).

-You can achieve this by using the `memory_selection` directive that specifies the selection of data from memory to write.
+You can achieve this by using the `memory_selection` directive in ex7.yml that specifies the selection of data from memory to write.

 ![graphical representation](PDI_hdf5_selection.jpg)